Dynamic DNS (DDNS) – Why use it?

 We can’t skip mentioning the A record.
 Perhaps it is the most popular and well-known of all of the other DNS record types.
 It is also known as an address record, and its main goal is to link a hostname to its corresponding IP address.
 The A record is applying only for IPv4 addresses (32-bit).
 For IPv6 addresses (128-bit), there is a different DNS record – AAAA record.

-<span class="entry-utility-prep entry-utility-prep-cat-links">Posted in</span> DNS, DNS Records | <span class="entry-utility-prep entry-utility-prep-tag-links">Tagged</span> , , , , , , , | Leave a comment
+<span class="entry-utility-prep entry-utility-prep-cat-links">Posted in</span> DNS, DNS records | <span class="entry-utility-prep entry-utility-prep-tag-links">Tagged</span> , , , , , , , | Leave a comment

 What is a Secondary DNS Zone?